Quitiweb/rindus_2023/README.md

  - `coverage`: To measure the test coverage

+## How to build and run the Project
+**important!!**
+First of all, copy the `.env.example` file to create a new `.env` file, so you will have your local environment variables ready to build the project

 ## Building and Running the Project
 Run the next command to build and run the project
 ```bash